I, Daniel Blake: Production

 Principal photography began in October 2015 in Newcastle upon Tyne and the surrounding area.
 The film was produced by Rebecca O'Brien for Sixteen Films, Why Not Productions and Wild Bunch with the support of the British Film Institute and BBC Films.

 O'Brien initially approached Channel 4's film division for funding.
-After a delay, O'Brien said she was told by Channel 4 that funding was not available as "we're already covering the area because we're doing Benefits Street".
+After a delay, O'Brien said she was told by Channel 4 that funding was not available as "we're already covering the area because we're doing Benefits Street", a programme that many saw as demonising people on state welfare.

 Marketing

 I, Daniel Blake used a variety of marketing strategies to make sure Ken Loach's points got across to his targeted audience and that the film reached a wider audience, including disruptive marketing, street displays and newspaper inclusions.
 Ken Loach worked with the Trinity Mirror through the use of the editorial column of The Mirror and each newspaper had the "I" changed to reflect the main font of the film.

 The Trinity Mirror also provided 10,000 free tickets to see the movie as announced in one of their newspapers and used Daniel Blake as the masthead for its papers.
 The House of Commons and other major buildings in London had projections of Daniel Blake's end speech placed onto the outside walls as part of its "Guerrilla Marketing Campaign".

 Ken Loach retweeted various tweets promoting the film and even started a hashtag #WeAreAllDanielBlake which can mostly be found on the official I, Daniel Blake Twitter page.